Back to Blog

 Finer turf around Rockford and Ada shows foot traffic early.
 Calm mowing, smart watering, and structured lawn programs beat aggressive scalping before summer.

-Some west Michigan lawns include bent heavy patches that demand different water and height thinking than straight ryegrass yards.
-Late April is when homeowners notice thinning from foot traffic and wonder if they should feed harder or mow lower.
-This article keeps expectations practical and tied to programs we already run.
+Some West Michigan lawns include bent-heavy patches that demand different water and height thinking than straight ryegrass-dominated yards.
+Late April is when homeowners around Rockford and Ada notice thinning from foot traffic and wonder if they should feed harder or mow lower.
+This article keeps expectations practical and tied to programs we already run, without promising a uniform lawn where the lot has always been a blend.

 Finer textures often show stress sooner when nights swing cold and days turn warm.
-Keep mowing gentle and avoid aggressive thinning without a recovery plan.
-Water deep and less frequent when irrigation truly begins.
+Keep mowing gentle and avoid aggressive lowering without a recovery plan.
+Scalping bent-heavy strips for one neat weekend invites summer heat stress on crowns that never rebuilt.

 Programs that respect mixed stands